Bergman Island (2021 film): Plot

-Tony leaves Fårö to collect June and bring her to the island.
+Tony leaves Fårö to collect their daughter June and bring her to the island.
 Chris heads to her study to work on her screenplay.

 Chris travels to the Bergman Estate and runs into Hampus on his way out.
 He leaves her the key and she falls asleep.
 She is woken up by Anders Danielsen Lie who reveals that despite wrapping up his scenes for the day he has stayed in order to see Bergman's house.
 He expresses disappointment Chris did not write a scene in which he could appear in Bergman's house and Chris shows him the library.
 Later they attend a dinner with Mia Wasikowska.
 Anders Danielsen Lie and Chris play a game of Ludo late into the night.
 He thanks her for casting him in her movie before encouraging her to go to sleep before the busy day ahead.

 Tony returns to the island with June, who reunites with Chris at a windmill on Bergman's property.

 Cast

 Production

 In May 2017, it was announced Greta Gerwig, John Turturro, and Mia Wasikowska had joined the cast of the film, with Mia Hansen-Løve directing from a screenplay she wrote.
 Charles Gillibert will serve as producer on the film, under his CG Cinema banner.
 In May 2018, Anders Danielsen Lie joined the cast of the film, with Rodrigo Teixeira joining as a producer, under his RT Features banner.
 In August 2018, it was announced Vicky Krieps had joined the cast of the film, replacing Gerwig who had to drop out due to scheduling conflicts.
 Piano also served as a producer on the film, along with co-producer Charlotte Dauphin of Dauphin Films.
-In May 2019, Tim Roth joined the cast of the film.
+Owen Wilson was originally slated to replace Turturro in the role of Tony, until Tim Roth was finally cast in May 2019.